Last updated: 6/7-2023

 If you need information from informationsverige.se in some other format than those available on the website today, you can contact us and request release of the content in some other format.
 The response time is typically 2–3 working days.

 Report problems with the website’s accessibility

-We are always working to improve the website's accessibility.
-If you discover problems which are not described on this page, or if you think we are not fulfilling the requirements of the law, you should report it to us to make sure we find out the problem exists.
+We are always working to improve the website’s accessibility.
+If you discover problems that are not described on this page, or if you think we are not fulfilling the requirements of the above Act, you are welcome to report this to us so that we know the problem exists.